What is the meaning of moonlighting?

 Moonlighting Policy

-2. Disclosure Requirements: State whether employees are required to notify the HR department or their supervisors about any secondary employment.
-This aids transparency and ensures that potential conflicts are addressed promptly.
+- Disclosure Requirements: Notify the HR department or your supervisor about any secondary employment to aid transparency and ensure that potential conflicts are addressed promptly.

 Benefits of Having a Moonlighting Policy